kyungguk1/banded-chorus-origin/README.md

-# Toy 1D Particle-in-cell Codes
+# 1D Particle-in-cell Code in Mirror Magnetic Field

-## Preface

-This project hosts two types of particle-in-cell plasma simulation codes popular in space physics community:
+This project hosts two types of particle-in-cell (PIC) codes written in C++:

-- Full particle-in-cell (PIC) code that treats both ions and electrons kinetically; and
+- Full particle-in-cell code that treats both ions and electrons kinetically; and
 - Hybrid code where ions are kinetic particles and electrons are a massless fluid.

-In both cases, the spatial simulation domain is one-dimensional, but all three components of vector quantities are retained.
-In addition, periodic boundary conditions are used.

-The purpose of this project includes

-- Test new idea
-- Develop teaching materials
-- Use as proving ground
-- etc.
+Both are one-dimensional along a mirror background magnetic field.

 ## Build Instruction

 The project uses CMake as a build environment.
-All codes are written in C++.
-Building the targets requires MPI library and hdf5 libraries.
+Building the targets requires MPI and hdf5 as an external dependence.
+Avoid compiling with OpenMPI.

 Follow the steps below to build executables:

+0. Clone the project

 1. Update submodules inside the cloned project root directory